michaelnisi/troubled/data/posts/2019/graphql.md

 [![Swift](/img/taylor.gif "Swift")](https://swift.org)

-But for this article, why not build an iOS application using [Apollo iOS](https://www.apollographql.com/docs/ios/).
-The app lists [Swifters](https://github.com/michaelnisi/swifters).
+But let’s review aforementioned iOS application that uses [Apollo iOS](https://www.apollographql.com/docs/ios/), a strongly type, caching GraphQL client for native iOS apps.
+This app lists [Swifters](https://github.com/michaelnisi/swifters).
 No, not sheep, housekeepers neither, but Taylor Swift fans on [GitHub](https://github.com/search?q=swift&type=Users).

+…

+By the way, I’ve been lucky to not get that job.
+It didn’t fit.